Providing a Home Away from Home

 - If you commit to adopting a student, we ask that you participate actively in the program for the duration of both semesters of the school year.
 If extenuating circumstances require you to step back from participation in the program, please let us know as soon as possible so that we can make arrangements for your adopted students.

-If have any questions, concerns, or recommendations throughout the semester, don’t hesitate to email Dan Cruver ([email protected]).
+If have any questions, concerns, or recommendations throughout the semester, don’t hesitate to email Matt Jackson ([email protected]).
 The only way that we will continue to grow in loving and serving these students well is through thoughtful feedback, so please share any ideas you might have.